6 Phrases Not To Say To Your Divorcing Friend

 Divorcing is difficult.
 Friends and family want to support you.
 Just like in times of loss and grief, separation is equally difficult and finding the right words can be hard.
 As a support person, there are a few phrases not to say to your separating friend which will grate upon them.
 These include:

-- “Do this” or “Don’t do that.”
+- Telling them to “Do this” or “Don’t do that.”
 Sometimes, it is better to direct your friend to a source where they can make up their own decisions or find recommendations for a good family lawyer.

 - Sharing bad advice.
 Friends, family and professionals who share bad or inaccurate advice could jeopardise the separation and proceedings.
 Be careful giving advice (especially when wrong) because the divorcee may become resentful, angry and direct their frustrations and anguish towards you.